mdshamim000/mongodb-practice-indexing-aggr-mapreduce/README.md

 # mongodb-practice-indexing-aggr-mapreduce

-## Just a Basic Operation of MongoDB
+## Just few Basic operations of MongoDB
 ### To understand Indexing, Aggregation, and Map reduce with demo data